jkalbhenn/module.js/README.md

 - Modules are not imported multiple times
 - Dependencies are loaded asynchronuously
-- Namespaces are used because at definition, all modules share the same toplevel namespace and there seems to be no other way to separate individual modules
+- Namespaces are used because at definition all modules share the same toplevel namespace and there seems to be no other way to separate individual modules
 - Circular dependencies are not supported yet, but it may be possible to support it in the future to some extent